Eosinophilic granulomatosis with polyangiitis: Risk stratification

-Having none of these factors indicates milder case, with a five-year mortality rate of 11.9%.
-The presence of one factor indicates severe disease, with a five-year mortality rate of 26%, and three or more indicate very severe disease: 46% five-year mortality rate.
+Having none of these factors indicates a milder case, with a five-year mortality rate of 11.9%.
+The presence of one factor indicates severe disease, with a five-year mortality rate of 26%, and three or more factors indicate very severe disease: 46% five-year mortality rate.

 Imaging

 On CT scan of the lungs, peripheral parenchymal opacification (pulmonary consolidation or ground-glass opacity) in the middle and lower zones is the predominant pattern.
 Interlobular septal thickening (septa separating the secondary pulmonary lobules can be due to pulmonary odema secondary to heart failure.

 Treatment

 Treatment for eosinophilic granulomatosis with polyangiitis includes glucocorticoids (such as prednisolone) and other immunosuppressive drugs (such as azathioprine and cyclophosphamide).
 In many cases, the disease can be put into a type of chemical remission through drug therapy, but the disease is chronic and lifelong.

-A systematic review conducted in 2007 indicated all patients should be treated with high-dose steroids, but in patients with a five-factor score of one or higher, cyclophosphamide pulse therapy should be commenced, with 12 pulses leading to fewer relapses than six.
+A systematic review conducted in 2007 indicated that all patients should be treated with high-dose steroids, but in patients with a five-factor score of one or higher, cyclophosphamide pulse therapy should be commenced, with 12 pulses leading to fewer relapses than six.
 Remission can be maintained with a less toxic drug, such as azathioprine or methotrexate.

 On 12 December 2017, the FDA approved mepolizumab, the first drug therapy specifically indicated for the treatment of eosinophilic granulomatosis with polyangiitis.
 Patients taking mepolizumab experienced a "significant improvement" in their symptoms.
 Mepolizumab is a monoclonal antibody that targets interleukin-5, a major factor in eosinophil survival.

 In addition to mepolizumab, a number of emerging targeted biotherapies—including the anti-IgE monoclonal antibody omalizumab, immunomodulation with Interferon-α, and B cell therapy with rituximab—may lead to increasingly personalized treatment regimens for future EGPA patients.
 A review of EGPA treatments conducted in 2020 proposes integrating targeted biotherapies into EGPA management plans following failure of treatment with corticosteroids.

+On 18 September 2024, AstraZeneca announced FDA approval for Fasenra (benralizumab), a biologic drug therapy indicated for use in adult patients with EGPA, following the MANDARA Phase III trial results.
+Published in The New England Journal of Medicine, the first head-to-head non-inferiority trial of biologics in patients with relapsing or refractory EGPA measured the efficacy and safety of Fasenra against mepolizumab.
+Patients were randomized to receive either one 30mg subcutaneous injection of Fasenra, or three 100mg subcutaneous injections of mepolizumab every four weeks.
+Resultantly, nearly 60% of Fasenra-treated patients achieved remission, with 41% of Fasenra-treated patients fully tapered from oral corticosteroids compared to 26% in mepolizumab-treated patients.